 + Work with iOS and Android

-- You have to use an external app to first send your smartphone’s screen on your computer (Quicktime
+- You have to use an external app to first send your smartphone’s screen to your computer (Quicktime

 If you’re using iOS and Zoom (the easiest way), follow the steps in this tutorial video :